Triangle

 • computational approaches relevant to drug discovery

-• organic/medicinal chemistry relating to currently marketed drugs
+• medicinal chemistry of currently marketed drugs

 • clinical usage of current drugs